arkalsekar/mlx90640-thermal-camera-setup/Readme.md

-## MLX90640 Thermal Camera Setup with Raspberry Pi 4
+# MLX90640 Thermal Camera Setup with Raspberry Pi 4
-This is MLX90640 Thermal Camera Setup created using MLX90640 Thermal Camera from waveshare and raspberry pi 4 along with sunfounders lcd screen
+This is MLX90640 Thermal Camera Setup created using MLX90640 Thermal Camera from waveshare and raspberry pi 4 along with sunfounders LCD screen create for Tata Power Plant for Monitoring Temperatures of Capacitor Banks

-# Setup
+## Setup
 The Setup includes the following tasks

 1. Enable I2C and SPI from Raspberry Home > Raspberry pi Configuration > Interfaces > Enable SPI and I2C and reboot